srideviraman1407/car_model_with_vin/README.md

 "car model not found, Please verify your vin and try again"
 ```

-case 2: inject the string with symbols
+Case 3: Inject the VIN with symbols
 ```
 http://localhost:5000/vin/WAUHGAFC6G%^*17093
 ```
-expected result:
+Expected result:

 ```
 "car model not found, Please verify your vin and try again"